genexlance/chamberboss/plugin/chamberboss/tasks.md

    - Includes link to member dashboard

 ### To Test:

+#### Case 1: With Stripe Configured
-1. Ensure Stripe is properly configured in settings
+1. Configure Stripe in ChumberBoss → Settings → Stripe (add test keys)
 2. Visit member registration page
-3. Fill out form - should see payment section
+3. Should see payment section with Stripe Elements
-4. Submit with test card (4242 4242 4242 4242)
+4. Fill out form and use test card (4242 4242 4242 4242)
+5. Should process payment, create user account, and send welcome email

+#### Case 2: Without Stripe Configured
+1. Leave Stripe settings empty in ChumberBoss → Settings → Stripe
+2. Visit member registration page
+3. Should see "Payment processing not configured.
+Registration is currently free."
+4. Fill out form and submit
-5. Should create user account and send welcome email
+5. Should create user account immediately and send welcome email

+Both cases should result in:
+- WordPress user account created
-6. Member should be able to log in at `/members/` dashboard
+- Member can log in at `/members/` dashboard
+- Welcome email sent with login credentials